No, but it is an offence to supply pyrotechnics to anyone under 18 years.

 Wherever possible Le Maitre does try to be as green and cost effective as possible, but in the case of packaging and transport we are required to abide by the legislation that exists.

 For small amounts of pyro (except Plastic Maroons and Microdets) you have 2 options:

 If you have a large amount of old pyro, we operate a disposal service.
 Please call 020 8646 2222 to arrange a pickup.
 If you have Plastic Maroons and Microdets to dispose of, you should first attempt to fire them in a bomb tank outside at a safe distance.
 If this is not possible, they will have to be sent back to us for disposal.
 You will need the correct box and labels and use a courier service that will accept 1.4G shipments.
 Please contact us for details.
 We can arrange a pickup service, but we may have to make a charge for this service.
 Alternatively you can bring any old pyrotechnics to either our London factory or our Peterborough factory for disposal.

-Yes, Le Maitre does run a Pyrotechnics Safety Awareness course.
-Our next one is being held on 14th May at New Wimbledon Theatre in London.
+Yes, Le Maitre hosts a Pyrotechnics Safety Awareness course on various dates and at various locations across the year.
 The practical training course is taught by Lincoln Parkhouse who is Director of Just FX and one of the founding members of the Association of Stage Pyrotechnics.

 For full course details and booking information contact email@example.com